What is a PTA?

 What is the minimum GPA I must have to be admitted to the PTA program?

->There is no “minimum” GPA.
-Applicants are awarded points (pg.
-10 of the application) based on the grades obtained in the required general education courses for a degree in PTA which have already been taken and successfully completed.
+There is no “minimum” GPA.
+Applicants are awarded points based on grades obtained in the required general education courses for the PTA degree.

 How can I acquire physical therapy observation hours?